Levine Senior Research Fellow

 My research interests are in the areas of monetary economics and international macroeconomics.
 I have worked on topics including policy options in a currency union, the determinants and implications of global imbalances and the macroeconomic impact of the Fed on unconventional policies.
 I am currently looking at monetary policy and credit frictions in closed and open economy, and on the determinants of real low interest rates.

-You can find out more about my work here.
+You can find out more about my work on my website.

 The Federal Reserve Bank of New York